 Day 3: Cosmos Mystery Area

 Cosmos Mystery is located in between Rapid City and Mount Rushmore.
-I had fond memories of the visit during my teenage years of the optical illusions and mysterious phenomenon like water flowing uphill and bottles, cans and other objects that rolled uphill.
+I had fond memories of the visit during my teenage years of the optical illusions and mysterious phenomenon like water, cans and bottles rolling and flowing uphill.
 There is a cabin or shack that is built on the incline of the mountain and it allows for some tricky demonstrations and adventures.

 I must admit that although my second time around was rewarding for me and my children, I would have liked for it to have had more of a "wow factor".
-The highlight was when our son Isaac volunteered for the "truth chair," where the front legs hang out in the air and the guide asks a series of questions.
+Our son Isaac volunteered for the "truth chair," where the front legs hang out in the air and the guide asks a series of questions.
 You might fall forward if you don't tell the truth.
 The admission is similar to taking a family to the movies.
 They gave us a coupon for a dollar off ice cream purchases.